CodeURJC-DAW-2022-23/webapp9/README.md

 #### Building docker image

-To build the Docker image using the `create_image.sh` file you might need to intall Docker first as the following step shows.
+To build the Docker image using the `create_image.sh` file you might need to intall Docker first as the previous step shows.

 After that, you should: